 Reaching Taipei from the south of the island can be done by train, bus or car.
 Those making use of Taiwan’s efficient freeway (motorway) network can get to the capital in about four hours from Tainan, or five hours if they’re starting from Kaohsiung.
 Taichung is about two hours away.
 On long distance runs, conventional trains are a little slower than express buses as well as a bit more expensive.
 The HSR is a better option for those in a hurry.
 By bullet train, Kaohsiung to Taipei takes as little as an hour and 45 minutes, but costs up to US$49 one way.

 Once in Taipei, there’s little need to use the yellow taxis which can be seen everywhere.
 Few taxi rides cost more than US$8.
 Few drivers speak much English but all are honest; meters are always used unless the destination is really out of the way.

-MRT (mass rapid transit; currently being rebranded as the Taipei Metro) trains zip across the capital, taking just 11 minutes between the Sun Yat-sen Memorial Hall and Ximen (the station for Ximending).
-One of the longest journeys is Tamsui to Taipei, which takes 51 minutes, yet costs just US$2.
-The five Metro lines (more are under construction) and 117 stations are supplemented by a very comprehensive bus network, on which journeys seldom cost more than US$1.
-Like the Metro, Taipei’s buses feature bilingual signs and announcements, making life easy indeed for foreign visitors.
+Taipei Metro trains zip across the capital, taking just 12 minutes between the Sun Yat-sen Memorial Hall and Ximen (the station for Ximending).
+One of the longest journeys is Tamsui to Taipei Main Station, which takes 38 minutes and costs just under US$2.
+The six Metro lines and 117 stations are supplemented by a very comprehensive bus network on which journeys seldom cost more than US$1.
+Like the Metro, Taipei’s buses feature multilingual signs and announcements, making life easy for foreign visitors.